BlinkID/blinkid-ios/README.md

 This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

+#### <a name="bruneiBlinkId"></a> Brunei

+The [`MBBruneiIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBBruneiIdFrontRecognizer.html) is recognizer specialised for scanning front side of Brunei ID.

+This recognizer can be used in any overlay view controller, but it works best with the [`MBDocumentOverlayViewController`](http://blinkid.github.io/blinkid-ios/Classes/MBDocumentOverlayViewController.html), which has UI best suited for one side document scanning.

 #### <a name="colombiaBlinkId"></a> Colombia

 The [`MBColombiaIdFrontRecognizer`](http://blinkid.github.io/blinkid-ios/Classes/MBColombiaIdFrontRecognizer.html) is recognizer specialised for scanning front side of Colombian ID.